teobaila1/coffee_shop/README.md

-# Coffee shops API Overview
+# Coffee Shops API Overview

 This is a REST API short application that receives some user coordinates and returns a list of the three closest coffee shops, from the closest to the furthest.